-1907 The boll weevil arrives destroying most of the state's cotton crop.
+The boll weevil arrives destroying most of the state's cotton crop.

 William H. Smith organizes the first of the state's "Corn Clubs," which led to the formation of the 4-H Clubs of America.

+ATTRACTIONS

-9 ATTRACTIONS Travel and tourism are big business in Mississippi, generating nearly \$6 billion in revenue and attracting 20.8 million visitors to our unique places, events, cultural attractions, outdoor recreation, casinos, hotels, and restaurants.
+Travel and tourism are big business in Mississippi, generating nearly \$6 billion in revenue and attracting 20.8 million visitors to our unique places, events, cultural attractions, outdoor recreation, casinos, hotels, and restaurants.
 The visibility of our State's attractions is at an all-time high, and tourism's impact on the State economy continues to increase.

 Our festivals, events, and cultural attractions are renowned.
-For more than 120 years, the Neshoba County Fair, dubbed Mississippi's Giant House Party, has been a longstanding annual tradition of colorful cabins, camaraderie, and political stump speeches.
+For more than 120 years, the Neshoba County Fair, dubbed Mississippi's Giant House Party, has been a long-standing annual tradition of colorful cabins, camaraderie, and political stump speeches.
 The Canton Flea Market is one of the largest and most popular outdoor arts and crafts markets in the South.
+Mal's

-Mal's St. Paddy's Day Parade in Jackson is the second-largest of its kind in the U.S. Another tradition, the Delta Blues and Heritage Festival, has attracted visitors from every continent since 1978.
+St. Paddy's Day Parade in Jackson is the second-largest of its kind in the U.S. Another tradition, the Delta Blues and Heritage Festival, has attracted visitors from every continent since 1978.

 Annual pilgrimages such as those in Natchez, Columbus, and Holly Springs showcase historic homes, including many built during the antebellum and Victorian eras.
 The Crystal Springs Tomato Festival, Corinth's Slugburger Festival, Forest's Wing Dang Doodle Festival, and the Watermelon Festival in Mize all delight visitors with the sights, sounds, and flavors of our State.
 All told, several hundred unique events are held in Mississippi each year.

 Music lovers flock to the Birthplace of America's Music to visit Elvis Presley's Tupelo birthplace, the Jimmie Rodgers Museum in Meridian as well as the B.B.
 King Museum and Delta Interpretive Center, the Delta Blues Museum, and other Blues landmarks along Mississippi's storied Highway 61.

+Two women, Senator Belle Kearny and Representative Nellie Nugent, are elected to the State Legislature.

+The Mississippi River floods about 3 million acres of Delta Land, making The Great Mississippi Flood of 1927 the worst flood in Mississippi's history.

-Blues Crossroads - Clarksdale 1929 Mississippi's first commercial airfield, Hawkins Field, opens for passenger airservice in Jackson.
+Mississippi's first commercial airfield, Hawkins Field, opens for passenger airservice in Jackson.
 Delta Air Service operated the first passenger flights from Dallas to Jackson.

-1936 The State Legislature passes an amendment to balance agriculture with industry (BAWI Program).
+The State Legislature passes an amendment to balance agriculture with industry (BAWI Program).
 The Industrial Commission and the Advertising Commission are created to implement the program.

-1939 Oil is first discovered in Mississippi.
+Oil is first discovered in Mississippi.
 The state's first oil well is brought in near Tinsley, in Yazoo County, about 40 miles northwest of Jackson.

 A small sign marks the location of this now abandoned well.
-1923 Two women, Senator Belle Kearny and Representative Nellie Nugent, are elected to the State Legislature.
-1927 The Mississippi River floods about 3 million acres of Delta Land, making The Great Mississippi Flood of 1927 the worst flood in Mississippi's history.

 The Mississippi Blues Trail provides information and insight to the journey through the storied Mississippi Delta and beyond with interpretive markers posted at 199 sites statewide.
 The Mississippi Country Music Trail has 30 markers dedicated to date.

-A new GRAMMY[®] museum opened March 5, 2016, on the campus of Delta State University in Cleveland, and offers 28,000 square foot of exhibits exploring
+A new GRAMMY® museum opened March 5, 2016, on the campus of Delta State University in Cleveland, and offers 28,000 square foot of exhibits exploring